 I’ve introduced myself as a travel blogger so many times that it’s started to sound funny, the way a word makes less and less sense the more you repeat it.
 I’ve had 5 years to figure out the elevator spiel for a quick introduction or me and my blog, but it still takes me some time to really warm up and say hello to a complete stranger without tripping over my words.

-Blogging for me began and still remains the main way for me to get my thoughts out coherently – there is more of an impetus to make sense when you have an audience reading versus secret scribbles in a private journal ( I have more than a handful of unfinished travel journals on hand where my enthusiasm peters out at the end as proof).
-In contrast I spend a lot more time on blog posts and I am a little obsessive at getting the details right.
+Blogging for me began and still remains the main way for me to get my thoughts out coherently – there is more of an impetus to make sense when you have an audience reading versus secret scribbles in a private journal (I have more than a handful of unfinished travel journals on hand where my enthusiasm peters out at the end as proof).
+I spend a lot more time on blog posts and I am a little obsessive at getting the details right, because it’s not just me reading and there is an obligation to represent myself well and not misinform other people.
 And ultimately when I have the chance to look back, I am glad for the effort I put into putting together my thoughts and memories.

 I also pay much more attention now as a blogger – left to my own devices I’m really quite a lazy person (the Singlish term would be ‘damn nua’, which is a description that ‘lazy’ or any other English description doesn’t quite encompass properly).
 But travel blogging makes me plan my trips and not leave the details to others to settle, it makes me pay attention to things which I might have been content to ignore if I didn’t have the instinctual ‘this might make for good content’ thought at the back of my mind.
 And it makes me more inclined to talk to others and interact and discover stories that I might have missed being my usual introverted self.

 I’ve reached people I would never have known because of my blog, and whether it’s someone leaving a comment or grabbing a drink with me, I can’t help at marvel how this little space on the internet has somehow managed to connect me with the rest of the world.